Novak Djokovic pulls out of French Open due to knee injury: What does it mean for his Wimbledon hopes?

 It is unclear how long the injury will keep Djokovic out of action and whether the Serb will be fit for Wimbledon, which starts on July 1.

-Djokovic had been dealing with a knee injury for weeks and needed anti-inflammatory tablets during Tuesday's second set of his five-set victory over Francisco Cerundolo.
+Djokovic had been dealing with a knee injury for weeks and needed anti-inflammatory tablets during Monday's second set of his five-set victory over Francisco Cerundolo.

 The 37-year-old slipped on the court and began grimacing and rubbing his right knee before receiving medical attention several times, telling the physio: "I screwed up my knee.
 I'm slipping and sliding all the time."